Rustic Hoppy

 of the day was seeing the Rustic Patch being worn by the new warriors of our

-out that his drawing is still in the air.
-And, being worn proudly by
+finds out that his drawing is still in the air.
+And, being worn proudly

 stories around the bar and being around a lot of real stud muffins.
 Click on the photos to view larger